Bachelor of Science in Business Administration (BSBA)

 HU450 Information Literacy for Academics, Life, and the Workplace (3)

-Area D: Social Sciences (9 units)
+Area D: Social Sciences (9 units required)

 (The students can select any 9 units from the following suggested subjects.)